Phantomxm2021/xrmod-engine-docs-source/docs/docs/experience-manual/dev-tools/xr-web-editor.md

 ---
 sidebar_position: 6
-title: UDM System
+title: XR Web Editor
 keywords: [ar,xr,vr,apple glasses,hololens,quest,pico,easyAR,vuforia,xrmod,mod,doc,XR,facebook,meta,unity]
 image: img/xrmod-docs-card.png
-description: UDM is a customization system, which allows users to customize XR content and replace parts, etc.
+description: XR Web Editor is a lightweight XR authoring editor, known as the Lite version of Unity.
+This editor can create a variety of XR patterns, and is very suitable for users with zero code and zero foundation.
+Compared with other XR editors, the use of XR Web Editor does not require the foundation of Unity, so it is more convenient and easy to use.
 ---
-## What is UDM System?
+## What is XR Web Editor?

-UDM is a customization system that allows users to assemble their own products through XR.
-This feature does not require you to write a single line of code, just upload a 3D model from the console or use the public repository to create an XR experience.
+XR Web Editor is a lightweight XR authoring editor, known as the Lite version of Unity.
+This editor can create a variety of XR patterns, and is very suitable for users with zero code and zero foundation.
+Compared with other XR editors, the use of XR Web Editor does not require the foundation of Unity, so it is more convenient and easy to use.

+XR Web Editor has a large number of built-in tools and resources, which can help users quickly create various types of XR applications, such as AR, VR, MR, etc. It has a friendly user interface and easy-to-understand operating steps, making it easy for users to design and modify.

+The advantage of XR Web Editor is that it does not require users to have the foundation of Unity, and there is no need to download and install complicated software.
+Users can access and start using directly through the browser, which makes the creation of XR applications more convenient.
+In addition, XR Web Editor also supports multi-person collaboration, allowing multiple users to edit the same XR project at the same time, further improving work efficiency.
+In a word, XR Web Editor is a powerful and easy-to-use XR authoring editor, suitable for all zero-code and zero-based users who want to create XR applications.

 <coverimg  url={require('@site/static/static/dev-tools/udmsystem/hololen_udm.jpg')} height="100%" padding="0.5rem"/>

-## UDM projects
+## XR Web Editor projects

 You must read the [XRMOD Cloud](./dashboard) manual before you start.
-Now let's start creating our first UDM project via the XRMOD Cloud console.
+Now let's start creating our first XR Web Editor project via the XRMOD Cloud console.

 1. Register an XRMOD Cloud account and verify it.
 <coverimg  url={require('@site/static/static/dev-tools/cmsdashboard/dashboard_en.jpg')} height="100%" padding="0.5rem"/>